etherguild/ethismoney-data/README.md

 ---

 ## 3 - ETH Supply
-The ETH supply is retriebed from ultrasound.money API.
+The ETH supply is retrieved from ultrasound.money API.
 The events are defined in ethereum_events.yml